Created in 2007, iLoveKent.net is a locally-owned, independent community news and events website founded by Dana Neuts.

-Under the new management of Scott Schaefer of South King Media, watch for this website to grow and utilize more recent technologies like video, audio and other multimedia – which isn’t currently being delivered by the aging print industry – in a high production manner based on Scott’s 32+ years’ of award-winning experience in the media business.
+Under the new management of Scott & Theresa Schaefer of South King Media, watch for this website to grow and utilize more modern technologies like video, audio and other multimedia – which isn’t currently being delivered by the aging print industry – in a high production manner based on Scott’s 33+ years’ of award-winning experience in the TV/media business.

 This website will also continue to share information about Kent events, businesses, nonprofits, resources and more.
-NOTE: It is not related to any other Kent organization or government entity.
+NOTE: iLoveKent.net is not related to any other Kent organization or government entity.

-- Theresa Schaefer, Sales Manager.
+Sales Manager.
 Scott’s wife most recently served as a member of the Victorinox Swiss Army Sales Management team.
-Theresa is a veteran sales and marketing professional – with deep customer service experience at Nordstrom – who is ready to help locals love your business.
+Theresa is a veteran sales and marketing professional – with deep customer service experience at Nordstrom – who is ready to help locals (our engaged Readers) love your business.
 Email her for our Media Kit.

-- Michelle Gehlman-Teeter, Writer/Photographer from Kent.
-Michelle is a contributor who loves to find interesting places to go and fun things to do, then share them with readers.
-Click links to see her writing, photography or Facebook page.
+Writer/Photographer: Michelle is a contributor who loves to find interesting places to go and fun things to do, then share them with readers.
+Click links to see her writing, photography, or Facebook page.

 Explore iLoveKent.net to learn all that Washington’s 6th largest city offers: Seattle Thunderbirds hockey, Tacoma Stars indoor soccer, Kent Station, ShoWare Center, Green River Community College, Trader Joe’s, MOD Pizza, AMC Theaters 14, Lake Meridian, the Green River, historic downtown Kent, shopping, dining, events, arts and entertainment, sports, outdoor recreation, local non-profits and much more!